 What do we teach when and who teaches it?

-Whole-school approach: Jigsaw covers all areas of PSHEE for the primary and secondary phase including statutory RSE and Health Education.
-The table below gives the learning theme of each unit and these are taught across the school; the learning deepens and broadens every year.
+Whole-school approach: The PSHE Association covers all areas of PSHEE for the primary and secondary phase including statutory RSE and Health Education.
+The table below gives the learning theme of each of the six units and these are taught across the school; the learning deepens and broadens every year.